-Taking attendance is usually a five-minute task at the start of a class period, but in my classroom, it can sometimes take much longer.
-On rare occasions, taking attendance can take up an entire class period.
+Taking attendance is usually a five-minute task at the start of a class period, but in my classroom, it can sometimes take much longer—on rare occasions, it can even take up an entire class period.

 This happened recently when, for 75 minutes, students listened respectfully to each other.
 No one snuck a peek at phone messages.
 No one left the room for a washroom break.
 Not a single student looked bored.
 There was no technology involved.